AdobeDocs/experience-manager-cloud-service.ko-KR/help/assets/accessibility.md

 * Compile a list of enhancements done in the last ~1 year.
 * Showcase a few prominent use cases (search?) in a screencast.
-* Top-level actions supported, such as clickable UI elements, keyboard shortcuts, popup dialogs, and so on.
+* Top-level actions supported, such as clickable UI elements, keyboard shortcuts, pop-up dialogs, and so on.
 * List all UIs that are keyboard navigable.
 * Unified list of the product tasks supported, such as, search assets, download assets, add or editing metadata, use DM Viewers, and so on.
 * Do we need to add support matrix of user tasks with browser and screen reader combinations.
 Everything may not work in all browsers and/or using all screen readers.